JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 }
 ```

-Then at that point you might think it's a completely pedantic and worthless distinction, (languages like Go convert all methods into functional calls, as it has no classes) but it's not!
+Then at that point you might think it's a completely pedantic and worthless distinction, (languages like Go convert all your methods into functional calls at compile time) but it's not!

 ### How to think about functional programming